tidymodels/parsnip/man/rmd/rand_forest_aorsf.md

 Predictions of survival probability at a time exceeding the maximum observed event time are the predicted survival probability at the maximum observed time in the training data.

+The class predict method in `aorsf` uses the standard 'each tree gets one vote' approach, which is usually but not always consistent with the picking the class that has highest predicted probability.
+It is okay for this inconsistency to occur in `aorsf` because it is intentionally applying the traditional class prediction method for random forests, but in `tidymodels` it is preferable to embrace consistency.
+Thus, we opted to make predicted probability consistent with predicted class all the time by making the predicted class a function of predicted probability (see https://github.com/tidymodels/bonsai/pull/78).

 ## References

 - Jaeger BC, Long DL, Long DM, Sims M, Szychowski JM, Min YI, Mcclure LA, Howard G, Simon N. Oblique random survival forests.
 Annals of applied statistics 2019 Sep; 13(3):1847-83.
 DOI: 10.1214/19-AOAS1261